 Gemini PDA review: reason NOT to buy #1, the keyboard

-You’ll notice my cunning use of 90% rather than 100% above.
-Sadly, that missing 10% proved a royal pain when typing – because really I’m talking about the spacebar.
-Sometimes it leaves too big a space between words andatothertimes itleaves nospace atall.
+You’ll notice my cunning use of 93% rather than 100% above.
+Now, that is an improvement on the April release of the Gemini where I rated it as 90%.
+As I said then: “that missing 10% proved a royal pain when typing – because really I’m talking about the spacebar.
+Sometimes it leaves too big a space between words

 Gemini PDA review: reason to buy #2, Android

-While Planet Computers promises that a version of Debian Linux is on the way, enabling you to dual-boot the device, right now the Gemini PDA ships with Android 7.1.
+Right now, the Gemini ships with Android 7.1.
 Overall, that’s a positive, simply due to the strength of Google’s OS and all the apps that it supplies – not least a free version of Microsoft Word and Excel.
-(An update for Android 8.1 is, apparently, in the works.)
+(An update for Android 8.1 was due earlier this year and remains due; see the “jam tomorrow” section later.)

 Gemini PDA review: reason NOT to buy #2, Android